 What is the service like?

 The 1st and 3rd Sundays of each month are services of Holy Communion.
 On 2nd and 4th Sundays, we follow a service from our Book of Common Prayer called Morning Prayer.
 5th Sundays include the Litany with Morning Prayer.

 Each service begins with singing a hymn and includes readings from both the Old and New Testaments of the Bible and prayers found in the Book of Common Prayer.
 Pastor Benner preaches based on a Scripture read that morning.

 Is there nursery?

-Nursery will be available for children under the age of five.
-Just let one of the ushers know!
+Nursery can be available for children under the age of five.
+Just let the usher know!
 They will show you where to go and make sure that there is someone there for you.

 There are Kid’s Bags with coloring and other items to be used during worship if you bring your child into the service.
-Please check with an usher if you would like one!
+Please check with an usher if you would like to borrow one!